joakimk/solokit/README.markdown

 Solokit
 ---

-* A set of wrappers around SSH and Chef Solo.
+* A set of wrappers around SSH and Chef Solo for getting cookbooks and recipes to servers and running them.
 * Code for setting up user accounts (optionally setting passwords, ssh-keys and sudo access).
 * Uses nesting to override configuration and cookbooks.